KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 mkdir -p /media/plex
 ```

-Add mount to `/etc/fstab` by editing the file in the `nano` editor:
+Add a mount to `/etc/fstab` by editing the file in the `nano` editor:

 ```bash
 nano /etc/fstab